emadb/t-redux/README.md

   ```

 ### Why
 This package was born while I was learning react and redux.
-I love the principles behind Redux but I don't like boilerplate and overcomplicated code so I decided to try to write a simple implementation of the redux principles.
+I love the principles behind Redux but I don't like boilerplate and overcomplicated code so I decided to try to write a simple implementation of the redux pattern.
 Feel free to use it or to continue to use the [Real One](https://github.com/reactjs/redux).